GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Myrathirin.md

 **Arachnid Form**: Myrathirin cannot wear unless it is tailored to the arachnid form.
 This raises the cost of the armor by one and a half.

 **Strikers**: Myrathirin do not have manipulators (hands) on the end of their limbs, instead they end in points (known as strikers).
 This prevents them from using equipment unless it specifically states it can be used by myrathirin.
-This also grants them an alternative to their standard unarmed attack which is treated as a piercing attack with a range of one half-meter.
+This also grants them an alternative to their standard unarmed attack which is treated as a piercing attack with a range of .5 yard.

 **Mild Telepathy**: A myrathirin can convey a single sentence of information during each phase.
 This has a range of 5 yards.
 If communicating with another Myrathirin, the range is increased by a number of yards equal to the lowest of either’s [Inte] score.